isomerpages/moe-mi/_cce/Sexuality Education.md

 <h4><strong>INFORMATION FOR PARENTS</strong></h4>
 <p style="text-align:justify;">8.
 Parents may opt their children out of Sexuality Education and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
 <p style="text-align:justify;">9.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable&nbsp;<a href="/files/annex%20a_gy_opt-out%20form%202023.pdf" rel="noopener">here</a>.
-The completed form is to be submitted by 17/02/2023 (PU2) and 30/06/2023 (PU1).</p>
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Annex_A_2024.pdf" rel="noopener">here</a>.
+The completed form is to be submitted by 25/01/2024 (PU2) and 28/06/2024 (PU1).</p>

 <p style="text-align:justify;">10.
-Parents who wish to opt their children out of the&nbsp;<strong><em>eTeens programme</em></strong>&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/annex%20b_eteens_opt-out%20form%202023.pdf" rel="noopener">here</a>.
-The completed form is to be submitted by 15/09/2023.</p>
+Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Annex_B_2024.pdf" rel="noopener">here</a>.
+The completed form is to be submitted by 13/09/2024.</p>

 <p style="text-align:justify;">11.
 Parents can contact the school at&nbsp;<strong><a href="mailto:millennia_inst@moe.edu.sg">millennia_inst@moe.edu.sg</a></strong>&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.</p>